kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 pub type Window<'a, T> = (String, ArrayView1<'a, T>);
 ```

-The `ArrayView1` [type](`http://bluss.github.io/rust-ndarray/master/ndarray/type.ArrayView1.html`) is a column or row-wise slice of the original data.
+The `ArrayView1` [type](`http://bluss.github.io/rust-ndarray/master/ndarray/type.ArrayView1.html`) is a column or row slice of the original data.
 The `Iterator` bound tells us that the `DataframeIterator` iterates over _views_ of the data, along with their names (i.e. a column or index value).
 The dataframe lives in a contiguous area of memory, and to iterate over it, we just slide a window over the stride of the vector that represents the matrix containing the data.
 The iterator is realized through ndarray's `AxisIter`[type]("http://bluss.github.io/rust-ndarray/master/ndarray/struct.AxisIter.html").

 Finally, the struct fields:

 * `data` just houses the iterator over the "windows" we just discussed.

-* `names` is an abstraction over the dataframe's rows or columns, depending on how we're iterating over the data during transformation.
-If we're iterating over the dataframe column-wise, `names` will be an iterator over the `columns` field.
-If we're iterating row-wise, `names` will be an iterator over the `index` field.

-* `other` houses the axis label that you're *not* iterating over.
-For example, in the case of a column-wise dataframe iterator, `other` would be the original index.
-We just hold onto this value in case you want to allocate the transformation into a new dataframe.

-* `axis`, which is of type `UtahAxis`, is an enum over two different directions of iteration:
+* `axis` tells the dataframe iterator which direction you want to iterate over.
+This field is of type `UtahAxis`, an enum over two different directions of iteration:

 ```rust
 pub enum UtahAxis {